-The Boston Athenæum strives to be an essential participant in Boston’s cultural conversations with an engaged, vibrant membership, an approachable, expert staff, and active, accessible collections for research and enjoyment.
+The Boston Athenæum aspires to spark conversations of critical importance, foster an engaged, diverse membership, and cultivate our library’s dynamic collections for research and enjoyment.

 The Athenæum's five galleried floors overlook the peaceful Granary Burying Ground, and, as Gamaliel Bradford wrote in 1931, "it is safe to say that [no library] anywhere has more an atmosphere of its own, that none is more conducive to intellectual aspiration and spiritual peace."
 The building was designated as a National Historic Landmark in 1966.

 For more historic information about the Boston Athenæum, see The Athenæum Centenary: The Influence and History of the Boston Athenæum from 1807 to 1907 or The History of the Boston Athenæum, with Biographical Notices of its Deceased Founders.